 The Circle of the Shepherd Druid knows this: there is safety in numbers.

-So gather up with the rest of the pack as we explore what it means to be a part of the Circle of the Shepherd.
+So gather up with the rest of the pack as we explore everything this subclass has to offer.

 What is the Circle of the Shepherd Druid?

-As with most Druids, the Circle of the Shepherd is closely tied with beasts and fey creatures found in nature.
+As with most Druids, the Circle of the Shepherd is closely tied to the various beasts and fey creatures found in nature.

-These Druids view protecting these creatures as their solemn duty.
-This responsibility may very well be what spurs a Circle of the Shepherd Druid to adventure in the first place!
-After all, it is important to know the world beyond their home if they want to protect it.
+In fact, this responsibility may very well be what spurs a Circle of the Shepherd Druid to adventure in the first place!
+After all, it is important to know the world beyond their home if they want to protect it!

-As the Circle of the Shepherd Druid ventures into the world, they bring their charges with them.
+As the Circle of the Shepherd Druid ventures into the world, they bring their loyal animal/fey spirits with them.

 With the ability to summon and strengthen the spirits of nature that they protect, these Druids never walk alone.